-CHAPTER 1: Getting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
-7 SECTION 3 Important membership materials you will receive 8 SECTION 4 Your monthly costs for Advantage Care by Ultimate (HMO C-SNP) 10 SECTION 5 More information about your monthly premium 13 SECTION 6 Keeping your plan membership record up to date 14 SECTION 7 How other insurance works with our plan 15 CHAPTER 2: Important phone numbers and resources 17 SECTION 1 Advantage Care by Ultimate (HMO C-SNP) contacts (how to contact us, including how to reach Member Services) 18 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 25 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 26 SECTION 4 Quality Improvement Organization 27 SECTION 5 Social Security 28 SECTION 6 Medicaid 29 SECTION 7 Information about programs to help people pay for their prescription drugs 30 SECTION 8 How to contact the Railroad Retirement Board SECTION 9 Do you have "group insurance" or other health insurance from an employer?
-32 CHAPTER 3: Using the plan for your medical services 34 SECTION 1 Things to know about getting your medical care as a member of our plan 35 SECTION 2 Use providers in the plan's network to get your medical care 37 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 41 SECTION 4 What if you are billed directly for the full cost of your services?
-44 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+CHAPTER 1: (Getting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
+8 SECTION 3 Important membership materials you will receive 9 SECTION 4 Your monthly costs for Advantage Plus by Ultimate (Partial) (HMO D-SNP) 11 SECTION 5 Keeping your plan membership record up to date 14 SECTION 6 How other insurance works with our plan 15 CHAPTER 2: I mportant phone numbers and resources 17 SECTION 1 Advantage Plus by Ultimate (Partial) (HMO D-SNP) contacts (how to contact us, including how to reach Member Services) 18 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 2 5 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 26 SECTION 4 Quality Improvement Organization 27 SECTION 5 Social Security 28 SECTION 6 Medicaid 29 SECTION 7 Information about programs to help people pay for their prescription drugs 31 SECTION 8 How to contact the Railroad Retirement Board 32 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+32 CHAPTER 3: (Using the plan for your medical services 34 SECTION 1 Things to know about getting your medical care as a member of our plan 35 SECTION 2 Use providers in the plan's network to get your medical care 37 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 41 SECTION 4 What if you are billed directly for the full cost of your services?
+44 SECTION 5 How are your medical services covered when you are in a clinical research study?
 45